dpi-tta-lessons/ruby-why/content.md

 > [source](https://www.reddit.com/r/singularity/comments/1f9flw7/sam_altman_ai_will_make_it_possible_for_one/)
 >

-Rails makes that kind of productivity possible today, without needing a massive team.
+Ruby & Rails makes that kind of productivity possible today, without needing a massive team.

 ## 4. Setup for Career Success